Metztli/reiser4-debian-kernel-packaging-4.14.20/README.md

 Note: real time (RT) kernel has been disabled in debian/config/defines as its parallel build at
 	debian/build/ location will merely slow down our reiser4 -patched linux kernel build.
+Also:
+Updated kernel Documentation/sphinx/kerneldoc.py (making a backup too) to succeed in newer environments.

 If you will be using this Debian kernel packaging hack, make sure to first to create a working